AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_ImplicitClient.md

 Internal server error.
 ***

-## `Get All Implicit Clients from Tenant (Obsolete)`
+## `Get All Implicit Clients from Tenant (Deprecated)`

-Implicit Client has been obsoleted, please use Authorization Code Client instead.
+Implicit Client has been deprecated, please use Authorization Code Client instead.

 Get all Implicit clients from a Tenant.
             Optionally, get a list of requested clients.
 Total number